maidsafe/safe-network-app-mobile/README.md

 ## Further help

-Get your developer related questions clarified on [SAFE Dev Forum](https://forum.safedev.org/).
-If you're looking to share any ideas or thoughts on the SAFE Network you can reach out on [SAFE Network Forum](https://safenetforum.org/)
+Get your developer related questions clarified on [Safe Dev Forum](https://forum.safedev.org/).
+If you're looking to share any ideas or thoughts on the Safe Network you can reach out on [Safe Network Forum](https://safenetforum.org/)

 ## License

-This SAFE Network library is dual-licensed under the Modified BSD ([LICENSE-BSD](LICENSE-BSD) https://opensource.org/licenses/BSD-3-Clause) or the MIT license ([LICENSE-MIT](LICENSE-MIT) https://opensource.org/licenses/MIT) at your option.
+This Safe Network library is dual-licensed under the Modified BSD ([LICENSE-BSD](LICENSE-BSD) https://opensource.org/licenses/BSD-3-Clause) or the MIT license ([LICENSE-MIT](LICENSE-MIT) https://opensource.org/licenses/MIT) at your option.

 ## Contributing